JVHallam/kata_design_patterns/chain_of_responsibility/rough.md

         * MathRequestBase Create(first, second, op)
         * Returns a request, base on the operator
     * Use this request factory in the main

-* Part IX: Play with it
-    * Introduce the DebugHandler
-    * Create the IHandler interface
-        * It has RegisterNext
-        * Handle()
-    * It just Console.WriteLines the request, then calls the next one - inside of Calc
-    * Use it

-* Part X: Redo this again
-    * Either refactor this and condense it, or extend it to be longer?
-    * Maybe implement an error handler to handle un-handled responses